Climate Health Summit: Creating Health Leaders on Climate Change

 Co-sponsored by American Public Health Association, Trust for America's Health, American Psychological Association, Health Care Without Harm, Allergy and Asthma Network, National Network of Public Health Institutes, National Association of City and County Health Officials, Moms Clean Air Force, American Psychiatric Association, PSE Healthy Energy, American Lung Association, and National Medical Association.

-This symposium is designed for all health professionals including public health and students in health professions training.
-Continuing health education credits are being sought.
+This symposium was designed for all health professionals including public health and students in health professions training.
+Continuing health education credits were offered.

 Climate change is causing drought, intense heat waves, poor air quality, and increased exposures to pollen and infections.
 Extreme weather conditions affect patients, practices, and health care facilities.
 If carbon pollution reductions are not achieved, we are on a path to a 4⁰C (7.2⁰F) temperature change which will reduce by half the world’s fresh water.
 Public policies are needed if we are to minimize carbon emissions and prevent the worst impacts of climate change.
 We must move away from the burning of fossil fuels – which causes climate change while also polluting the air and water – in favor of clean solutions like renewable energy and energy efficiency.

-The Climate Health Summit will inform participants about the health implications of climate change and the health benefits of climate solutions; provide communication skills useful for informing the public and policymakers about this critical issue; and provide resources and communications guidance to deliver that message effectively to decision-makers who have opportunities to support actions for a healthy climate.
+The Climate Health Summit informed participants about the health implications of climate change and the health benefits of climate solutions; provided communication skills useful for informing the public and policymakers about this critical issue; and provided resources and communications guidance to deliver that message effectively to decision-makers who have opportunities to support actions for a healthy climate.

 Upon completion of the symposium, participants will be able to do five of the following: